Local Floodplain Administration

 - State Permit Requirements.
 While the city can issue building permits for construction within floodplain areas, a permit from the Indiana Department of Natural Resources (DNR) is also required for any building activity or earth moving work in the floodway.
 Visit the DNR website to gain understanding of DNR’s permit process.

-- Hamilton County’s interactive GIS map has a viewable Flood Zones 2014 layer when you click on the “More…” button, and this map shows the approximate flood zone locations in the county, in reference to parcels of land.
+- Hamilton County’s interactive GIS map has a viewable Flood Zones 2014 layer when you click on the “green/white Layer List" icon, and this map shows the approximate flood zone locations in the county, in reference to parcels of land.